crwilcox/chriswilcoxracing.github.io/_posts/2024-07-29-WMRRA Round 4.md

 I was a bit under the weather this weekend, but it didn't really hit me until Friday afternoon.
 As it wasn't anything contagious I decided to rough it out and try to get through the weekend.
 I was excited to try out the new Aprilia, and I've been making good gains this season and wanted to continue.

-I didn't have a chance to test the Aprilia RS 660 before Saturday, so I spent the morning practice just getting comfortable on a new platform.
+I didn't have a chance to test the Aprilia RS 660 before Saturday.
+In truth, the number plates and final prep were done late Friday night trackside.
+I spent the morning practice just getting comfortable on a new platform.
 I came in and had to make a lot of ergo adjustments.
 Fortunately the bike is well setup with various bits, mostly Flyhammer and Spider, that meant it was pretty straightforward to get the setup close to what I'd want.
 I went out in Qualifying and was able to get on the 3rd row, which I thought was alright for my first time on the platform.
 I should also thank Andrew who was pitted with me and races in Middleweight.
 The time he spent with me Friday night talking over a few things was super helpful.

 ![](/img/race-report-photos/2024/2024-07-27 - RS 660.jpg)